Home » Common Forms of Tendinitis: A Quick Guide

 Most Commonly Diagnosed Forms of Tendinitis

-• Shoulder – Baseball pitchers commonly develop tendon problems in their shoulder by lifting their arms above their head hundreds of times a day in the normal course of executing their pitching motion.
+- Shoulder – Baseball pitchers commonly develop tendon problems in their shoulders by lifting their arms above their head hundreds of times a day in the normal course of executing their pitching motion.
 The motion looks harmless enough on television but puts enormous stress on the tendons of the shoulder.
-Swimmers are also common sufferers of this form of tendon disorder as are carpenters, weight lifters and steel workers.
+Swimmers are also common sufferers of this form of tendon disorder as are carpenters, weight lifters, and steel workers.

-• Achilles – The achilles tendon is of legendary importance due to its size, strength and the enormously important role it plays in keeping us upright and active.
-Achilles injuries have ended the careers of many famous athletes and many others have had difficult times returning to 100% effectiveness after an achilles injury.
+- Achilles – The Achilles tendon is of legendary importance due to its size, strength, and the enormously important role it plays in keeping us upright and active.
+Achilles injuries have ended the careers of many famous athletes and many others have had a difficult times returning to 100% effectiveness after an achilles injury.
 Achilles tendinitis, while not as serious as an achilles tear, can nonetheless require months of rehabilitation.
 Men in their 40s are common victims of this type of injury as they try to relive their glory years on the basketball or tennis court and put too much strain on the tendon in the process.

 Treatment for Tendinitis